keyreallkeyrealenko/UNIX_repository/README.md

-# <center>UNIX utilities in Python (This repository is incomplete.)</center>
+# <center>UNIX utilities in Python </center>

 ## Description

-This repository is an attempt to make up some famous UNIX-commands in Python without using subprocess module or external packages.
+This repository is an attempt to make up some popular UNIX-commands in Python without using subprocess module or external packages.
+All scripts were tested on __MacOS Monetery 12.01.01__ using __Python 3.9.0__  interpreter.

 Here you can find the following utilities: